LaimonasDanyla/frontend-nanodegree-mobile-portfolio/views/js/README.md

   Function changePizzaSizes:
     - add switch(size) function

+    - define as var randPizzaCont =
+    document.querySelectorAll(".randomPizzaContainer");
-    - define as var randPizzaCont = document.querySelectorAll(".randomPizzaContainer"); in orde to move out var definition out of the loop
+    in orde to move out var definition out of the loop

     - remove var dx and newWidth and corresponding dx and newWidth lines inside the loop.

     - remove old unused code with determineDx.

-Page Speed Score with the optimization above: 91/100.
+Page Speed Score with the optimization above: 91/100 for Desktop, 77 for mobile.

+Rendering optimization:
+Index.html:
+    - move common css styles to inline code in html.
+    - move print.css to the end of the head.
+    - make analytics.js async.